-1. This annual audit plan contains an overview of the planned scope and timing of our audit which is carried out in accordance with International Standards on Auditing (ISAs), the Code of Audit Practice, and guidance on planning the audit.
-This plan sets out the work necessary to allow us to provide an independent auditor's report on the annual accounts and meet the wider scope requirements of public sector audit.
+- 1. This annual audit plan contains an overview of the planned scope and timing of our audit which is carried out in accordance with International Standards on Auditing (ISAs), the Code of Audit Practice, and guidance on planning the audit.
+This plan sets out the work necessary to allow us to provide an independent auditor's report on the annual accounts and meet the wider scope requirements of public sector audit including the audit of Best Value. - 2.
+The wider scope of public audit contributes to assessments and conclusions on financial management, financial sustainability, governance and transparency and value for money. - 3.
+Supplementary Guidance allows appointed auditors to use judgement to conclude that the full application of the wider scope is not appropriate based on the risks, nature and size of an audited body (a small audited body clause).
+In our judgement the small audited body clause applies to the Dundee, Perth, Angus and North Fife Strategic Development Authority (the Authority). - 4.
+The public health crisis caused by the coronavirus disease 2019 (Covid-19) pandemic has had a significant and profound effect on every aspect of Scottish society.
+The well-being of officers and the audit team and the delivery of a high-quality audit remain paramount.
+Maintaining a pragmatic and flexible approach will enable change at short notice as new issues emerge, or current risks change in significance.
+Where this impacts on annual audits, an addendum to this annual audit plan may be necessary.

-2. The wider scope of public audit contributes to assessments and conclusions on financial management, financial sustainability, governance and transparency and value for money.
+Extension of audit appointment

-3. Supplementary Guidance allows appointed auditors to use judgement to conclude that the full application of the wider scope is not appropriate based on the risks, nature and size of an audited body (a small audited body clause).
-In our judgement the small audited body clause applies to the Dundee, Perth, Angus and North Fife Strategic Development Authority (the authority).
+5. Auditors appointed under statute by the Accounts Commission are engaged for a five-year period.
+The current audit engagement was due to end after the conclusion of the 2020/21 audit.
+Normally at the end of each five-year period a new auditor is appointed, either Audit Scotland or a private sector accountancy firm.
+Covid-19 had an impact on the 2019/20 audits of public sector bodies and the vast majority of these audits were reported later than normal.
+Planning for and potentially reporting of 2020/21 annual audit work is also being affected.
+In October 2020 Audit Scotland approved the extension of current audit appointments for a year to include the 2021/22 audit year.
+This decision reflects the need for stability and continuity given the longer-term impact of Covid-19 on audited bodies and the difficulty of running the necessary audit procurement exercise during the pandemic.